ViolaFlower/Re-Console/README.md

 <p> Re-Console is available as a Packwiz project on GitHub, along with striving to use only open source or source available mods.

+### Notice
+- This project is currently ***incompatible*** with the Legacy Edition Minigames server!
+Please see the list of alternatives for modpacks that work with the server.

 **Want to keep up with Development?
 Join the [Legacy4J Discord Server](https://discord.com/invite/FJVbVgT9uS) for sneak peeks and updates on development!**